 Skip to main content

-πŸ“˜ Atlas Search architecture
+πŸ“˜ MongoDB Search architecture

-Atlas Search provides powerful findability capabilities to your data collections.
+MongoDB Search provides powerful findability capabilities to your data collections.
 A flexible index configuration allows mapping and indexing only the fields needed, or dynamically mapping any and all fields supported.

 The Big Picture